Joc Pederson Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 11th in the league with a collective nine strikeouts per nine innings.
+- The Padres pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.

-- The Padres have a 3.90 team ERA that ranks sixth among all MLB pitching staffs.
+- The Padres have a 3.89 team ERA that ranks sixth across all league pitching staffs.

-- Padres pitchers combine to allow the ninth-fewest home runs in baseball (148 total, 1.1 per game).
+- Padres pitchers combine to surrender the 10th-fewest home runs in baseball (149 total, 1.1 per game).

-- The Padres are sending Avila (0-1) out for his third start of the season.
+- The righty last appeared on Sunday against the Milwaukee Brewers, when he tossed 5 1/3 innings, allowing four earned runs while giving up four hits.

-- His last time out came on Saturday against the Milwaukee Brewers, when the right-hander threw 4 1/3 innings, surrendering five earned runs while giving up five hits.
+- In 18 games this season, the 32-year-old has an ERA of 2.84, with 8 strikeouts per nine innings.
+Opponents are batting .211 against him.

 © 2023 Data Skrive.
 All rights reserved.